 2. What kinds of species live in wetlands?

 A wide variety of species live in wetlands.
-Wetland birds include ducks, geese, gulls, kingfishers, and sandpipers.
+Wetland birds include ducks, geese, ibises, kingfishers, and sandpipers.
 Wetlands are welcoming places for birds who use them as pit stops during long migrations, providing them with protection and food.
-Mammals like otters, capybaras, minks, beavers, and waterbucks also live in wetlands.
+Mammals like otters, capybaras, tigers, sloths, beavers, and waterbucks also live in wetlands.
 And, of course, fish!

 3. What are some of the world's largest wetlands?